Just want to know your one-rep max (1RM) and nothing else? Here’s the calculator:

-This makes weight an unreliable guide on both fronts (fat loss and muscle growth) because it’s not going to change nearly as much as your physique.
+This makes body weight an unreliable guide on both fronts (fat loss and muscle growth) because it’s not going to change nearly as much as your physique.

 And if you’re an experienced weightlifter that can no longer “recomp” effectively, putting too much emphasis on weight can cause other problems.

 The most common one is excessive fat gain during bulking periods.

 You see, when your primary goal is to just “gain weight,” “bulking” can easily become “bingeing,” which gives the immediate gratification of a bigger number on the scale…but also gets in the way of muscle building.

 As your body fat percentage rises…

 Insulin is a hormone that shuttles nutrients into cells.

 Insulin sensitivity refers to how “sensitive” your cells are to insulin’s signals.

 As you can see, gaining fat too quickly and letting your body fat levels go too high while bulking is just counter-productive.

 It directly impairs muscle growth and supercharges fat gain, which is bad enough, but it also sets you up to fail in the long term as well.